The following are tips to help you estimate utility costs, figure out transportation and parking, and get settled into your new place.

 There is no train station in Monterey.
 However, there is an Amtrak station in Salinas that is accessible from Monterey by bus.
 The Amtrak train runs along the west coast, north to Seattle, WA and south to Los Angeles, CA. For more information on Amtrak services, visit www.amtrak.com.

 Monterey-Salinas Transit (MST) offers bus service throughout the peninsula, including Monterey, Carmel, Big Sur, Watsonville, and Salinas.
 The fares depend on the route you are taking, but run from $1.00 to $3.00.
 They also offer express service to San Jose for $10.00.
-There are 31-day passes available for purchase at a discounted price.
-For more information on bus routes, visit their official website or call 1-888-678-2871.
+There are 31-day passes available for purchase from the Office of Student Services at a discounted price of $70 in exact cash or check.
+Find information on bus routes or call 1-888-678-2871.

 Some apartments and houses come with designated parking spots, but others require on-street parking.
 While this may not be an issue in certain areas, other places may require a residential parking permit.
 If you are unsure if you need to obtain a permit, ask your landlord.
 Below is information regarding residential parking in Monterey and Pacific Grove.

 Many streets in Monterey have parking limitations.
 However, if you are a resident on the street, you can obtain a resident parking permit.
 These can be obtained at the Parking Division Office at 340 Tyler St. You must provide written proof of residency and a current DMV vehicle registration.
-For more information call 831-646-3953 or visit their website.
+For more information call 831-646-3953 or visit the City of Monterey Residential Parking webpage.

 It is not necessary to break the bank just to furnish your new home.
 There are lots of resources available to you for purchasing affordable furniture.